 I was prepared for the cold (-24 degrees Celsius) and dressed accordingly.
 Fortunately, the sun was out all day on Saturday and Sunday.
 On Friday, when I arrived it snow but it was mild out.
 I actually didn’t need to wear my down-filled mitts or wear my dorky-looking hat (my niece said it looked cool).

-I stayed at the iconic Chateau Frontenac Hotel on the top floor, overlooking Terrace Dufferin (boardwalk) and the St. Lawrence River and the according to Wikipedia, the hotel is the most photographed hotel in the world.
+I stayed at the iconic Chateau Frontenac Hotel on the top floor, overlooking Terrace Dufferin (boardwalk) and the St. Lawrence River and according to Wikipedia, the hotel is the most photographed hotel in the world.
 Who can argue with Wikipedia!
-It first opened in 1893 and in the past few years they have renovated many of the rooms.
+It first opened in 1893 and in the past few years, they have renovated many of the rooms.

 Here are some highlights:

 Le Chateau Frontenac